SYD2030

 SYD2030 is an Australian adult drama web series created by Australian production company, Cheese on Toast Productions.
 The show premiered on 6 March 2012 and made history by becoming the first ever web series to be distributed by the ABC.
 Inspired by shows like Gossip Girl and Skins, the series' two seasons follow Cameron Hunter, a law student, as his life begins to unravel.

 Plot

-Cameron Hunter - heir to a legal legacy, top of the class, beautiful girlfriend - but even he has his secrets.
+Cameron Hunter - trust fund baby, top of the class, beautiful girlfriend - but even he has his secrets.
 So when his past comes back to get him, how long will it take before the truth's revealed?